Skip to main content

 Understand the different IO profiles

-The following are various types of IO profiles you can configure using the default-io-profile option:
+The following are various IO profiles you can configure using the default-io-profile option:

 • auto